 - A modern, airy walk-in shower, which costs between $800 and up to $10,000+ for more lavish designs.

 Again, labor, installation, and fixture upgrades will add to your mid-sized shower remodel estimate.

 A medium size bathroom shower remodel may include:

 Medium sized walk-in shower

-3. Large bathrooms
+Large or master bathrooms

 Large Shower Remodel